LandonFackrell/startup/README.md

 # Things learned from designing the page

 Honeslty I think using a framework like bootstrap is absolutely the best way to go.
 It can save so much time when you find the tools that you need!
 I am really excited to keep developing my page with that.
 Also, using online resources like codepen and others can be super helpful when trying to accomplish specific things!

+# Things learned from Simon javascript
+Looking at the example was super helpful for seeing real examples on storing data, modifying the DOM, and processing operations in javascript!
+I thought the code was really well done and I am looking forward to writing more of my own JS!